 Learning how to pay taxes as an independent contractor doesn’t have to be hard.
-But let’s go ahead and acknowledge up front that taxes, in general, are kind of scary.
+But let’s go ahead and acknowledge upfront that taxes, in general, are kind of scary.

 We’re all trying to do the right thing and no one wants the IRS knocking on their door.
-Nor do you want to feel like you’re in over their head and it’s just a matter of time before you get carted off to jail — even if it’s white-collar jail.
+Nor do you want to feel like you’re in over your head and it’s just a matter of time before you get carted off to jail — even if it’s white-collar jail.

 Before going any further let me just say …

-I’ll be honest, was pretty terrified my first year of freelancing.
-But getting thrown into freelancing made me have to jump in and worry about figuring it out later.
+I’ll be honest, was pretty terrified during my first year of freelancing.
+But getting thrown into freelancing made me have to jump in head first and worry about figuring it out later.
 Looking back, what’s the verdict?
 Well, let’s just say that figuring out how to pay taxes as an independent contractor was way less of a hassle than I thought it would be.
 So let’s get into it

 What kind of business are you?

 One of the first things you may notice while googling around on the internet for tax information is that a freelancer isn’t mentioned specifically in “types of businesses.”
 Instead, a freelancer is considered an independent contractor.
 This is someone who independently takes on contracts with various other firms, businesses, agencies, etc. It’s a form of self-employment.

 “OK, great, makes sense, you say … but I don’t see independent contractor listed as a business type either.”

 That’s correct.
 As a freelancer/independent contractor, you are considered a sole proprietor.